Part 2: Registry, Administration and Finance

 (6) Requests for certified transcripts of the official record of the hearing must be made by filing the requisite Request electronic form through the Electronic Filing Service at least 7 working days before the scheduled hearing.

-(7) Sub-paragraph (6) applies to both civil and criminal proceedings.
+(7) Sub-paragraphs (5A) and (6) apply to both civil and criminal proceedings.

 15. Certification of transcripts